hashicorp/terraform-provider-azurerm/contributing/topics/guide-new-fields-to-resource.md

 * In cases where a new property or block requires additional setup or pre-requisites it makes sense to create a dedicated test for it.

+* Adding a new property or updating an existing property with a default should be checked properly against the current version of Terraform State and the Azure api as tests won't catch if that will cause a breaking change, see our [section on defaults and breaking changes](defaults-and-breaking-changes.md)

 ## Docs

 * Lastly, don't forget to update the docs with this new property!